-- Neiman Journalism Lab: The Neiman Journalism Lab is a blog about quality journalism in the Internet age from Harvard University.
+- Neiman Journalism Lab: The Neiman Journalism Lab is a blog about quality journalism in the Internet age from Harvard University in Cambridge, Massachusetts.

 - Public Journalism Network: Leonard Witt is the Robert D. Fowler Distinguished Chair in Communication at Kennesaw State University.